Yetaaa222/Weather-APP/README.md

 # Weather-APP
-Weather app that to Open Weather app API
+Weather app that connects to Open Weather app API